 •TM Patents v.
 IBM : Represented IBM against allegations of infringement of four complex computer patents in the area of data storage, memory control and parallel processing data routing.
 In a case of first impression, the Court ruled that a patentee is collaterally estopped from challenging claim construction rulings obtained in a prior action that was settled before appeal.
 72 F. Supp.
 2d 370 (S.D.N.Y.
 1999) (includes favorable Markman rulings).
 Our lawyers succeeded in obtaining a ruling that the patent holder lost his rights to the parallel processing data router patent for which he had received government funding when he failed to comply with the government-grant license requirements - resulting in the Government acquiring title.
 121 F. Supp.
 2d 349 (S.D.N.Y.
 2000).
 IBM won summary judgment dismissing some of the patents following Markman ruling.
 121 F. Supp.
 2d 349 (S.D.N.Y.
 2000).
 The case settled on the eve of trial on terms highly favorable for the client.

-•United States Treasury - GM : Retained by the United States Treasury in connection with GM's Chapter 11 bankruptcy proceeding and related loan agreements.
-The firm advised extensively on IP aspects of the bankruptcy, and is continuing to oversee relevant IP filings in the United States and abroad.
+•United States Treasury - GM and Chrysler : Retained by The United States Treasury in connection with the Chapter 11 bankruptcy proceedings for GM and Chrylser and related transactions such as merger agreements, sale agreements, and loan agreements.
+The firm advised extensively on IP aspects of the bankruptcy, and continued to oversee relevant IP filings in the United States and abroad.

 International Trade Commission